12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 -

-The child was residing in a foster family home or child care institution (CCI) with his/her minor parent and the minor parent was removed from home either by:
+The child was residing in a foster family home or child caring institution (CCI) with his/her minor parent and the minor parent was removed from home either by:

 -